TedHusted/awake/awake.md/awake.md

 ###

-A large conference table dominates the brightly lit Kangwon Room at Unit 42.
+The brightly lit Kangwon Room at Unit 42 barely holds the large conference table.
 On one end, red and blue folders with white lettering are placed neatly at four places.
 The walls are lined with screens displaying workflow diagrams, use cases, and value streams.

 “Unit 42, is this room secure from listening devices?” asked Dr. Sun Xiuli-jin.